Seth Brown hits 2 triples as Athletics beat Angels 7-5

 Albert Pujols hit his 654th career home run leading off the fourth, moving the 39-year-old slugger within six of Hall of Famer Willie Mays (660) for fifth on the all-time list.

+Mike Trout hit his 44th homer in the first for the Angels, tying Cody Bellinger of the Dodgers and Pete Alonso of the Mets for the majors’ lead.

+“I can’t tell you I’m going up there trying to hit a homer.
+It just happens,” Trout said.
+“But I’m definitely aware of where the other guys are at.
+I’m obviously pulling for them.
+So I think it’s pretty cool down the stretch.”

-Mike Trout homered in the first for the Angels and Andrelton Simmons added an RBI single in the second against Mike Fiers, who has won 11 consecutive decisions spanning 21 starts dating to a May 7 no-hitter against the Reds but didn’t factor into the decision.
+Andrelton Simmons added an RBI single in the second against Mike Fiers, who has won 11 consecutive decisions spanning 21 starts dating to a May 7 no-hitter against the Reds but didn’t factor into the decision.

 Justin Upton hit a tying homer in the top of the sixth against Blake Treinen after Chapman connected for his 31st homer in the third.
 Yusmeiro Petit (5-3) pitched 1 1/3 innings for the win and Liam Hendriks finished for his 18th save after blowing a chance against the Yankees to lose Sunday in the Bronx.